Acknowledge Sources & Uncertainty

 Since our goal is to tell data stories that are meaningful and true, build credibility into your work, which you can do in several ways:

 First, always represent data truthfully.
-Do not hide or obscure relevant evidence, and avoid visualization methods that might mislead your audience, as we discussed in Chapter 15 on detecting lies and reducing bias.
-We place our trust in you to fairly interpret the meaning of the data, and to warn us against misinterpreting to reading too much into it.
+Do not hide or obscure relevant evidence, and avoid visualization methods that might mislead your audience, as we discussed in Chapter 14 on detecting lies and reducing bias.
+We place our trust in you to fairly interpret the meaning of the data.
+Warn us if we’re in danger of reading too much into the data, or misinterpreting it by seeing something that isn’t really there.

 Now that we’ve reviewed ways to build credibility in your work, let’s move on to decisions you’ll need to make about telling your data story in different formats.